hwcloud-apac-pso/hwcloud-apac-automation/README.md

 ### **5.4 Create Images and ECS**

 1. Run **create_images_and_ecs.bat.** This batch file will execute **main.py** to create images and ECS.
-2. Input number of sheets to determine which sheet in **ids_list.xlsx** to be used in creating images and servers.
-The **previous running** sheet number will also be shown in figure below.
+2. Input sheet number to determine which sheet in **ids_list.xlsx** to be used in creating images and servers.
+3. The **previous running** sheet number will also be shown in command prompt to let user know the previous sheet number used  to created images and server.

 :warning: *Note: None in figure below indicate that the program never run before.